 This is the gold option if you want IT to help drive your business forward.

 This would be the option where your technological requirements are fully taken care of.
-This can also be called worry free option where the provider is on the forefront and hopefully it is on a fixed price model.
+This can also be called a worry-free option where the provider is on the forefront and hopefully, it is on a fixed price model.